nknishio/Sarcasm-Detection/README.md

 This project is led by the **Kaggle Club at BASIS Independent Silicon Valley**.
-It is currently in progress.
+It is currently in progress (started January 2025).

 - **Project leaders**: Nelson Nishio, Jason Nishio, Bill Huang